Local Government/Watchdog Reporter

 - Provides great customer service, helping readers find answers and solutions.

-- Bachelor's or master's degree in communications, journalism, business, marketing or related field preferred or equivalent combination of education and experience.
+- Bachelor's or master's degree in communications, journalism, marketing or related field preferred or equivalent combination of education and experience.

 - Two to five years of reporting experience.
 Experience with datasets and/or retrieving public records through the FOIA process.